phoenixframework/plds/README.md

 - Ecto with extras - works for PostgreSQL databases.
 - Broadway Dashboard - to inspect Broadway pipelines.

+## Disabled pages

+Note that some pages will be disabled when using PLDS.
+"Metrics" page is disabled because we can't tell which module is responsible for the data upfront.
+"OS Data" page is enabled only if the node has the `os_mon` application running.

 <!-- MDOC !-->

 ## Development